-ISO 14001:2015 is the international standard specifying the requirements of an environmental management system (EMS).
-ISO 14001 provides a framework for managing the environmental impacts of a company’s activities, products, and services.
-Companies registered to ISO 14001 are required to commit to continually improving their environmental performance.
+ISO 14001:2015 is the international standard that specifies the requirements for an environmental management system (EMS) – a framework for an organisation to control the environmental impacts of its activities, products and services, and to continually improve its environmental performance.

 - Implement, maintain, and improve an EMS

 - Assure itself of its conformance with its stated environmental policy

 - Seek certification of its environmental management system by an external organization

 - Make a self-determination and self-declaration of conformance with this international standard

 What are the benefits of using ISO 14001?

 Implementing an ISO 14001-compliant EMS will help your organization: